georgehara/Arca/README.md

 ## PACKAGE DESCRIPTIONS

 * Automated.Arca.Abstractions.Core - Core abstractions.
 Contains `IProcessable`, so it's usually necessary.
 Use to create your own attributes and extensions.
-* Automated.Arca.Abstractions.Cqrs - CQRS abstractions.
+* Automated.Arca.Abstractions.Specialized - Specialized abstractions.
 Implement these interfaces in your CQRS implementation.
 * Automated.Arca.Abstractions.DependencyInjection - Dependency injection abstractions.
 * Automated.Arca.Attributes.DependencyInjection - Dependency injection attributes to apply on classes to register / configure.
-* Automated.Arca.Attributes.Cqrs - CQRS attributes to apply on classes to register / configure.
+* Automated.Arca.Attributes.Specialized - Specialized attributes to apply on classes to register / configure.
 * Automated.Arca.Extensions.DependencyInjection - Dependency injection extensions for the dependency injection attributes.
-* Automated.Arca.Extensions.Cqrs - CQRS extensions for the CQRS attributes.
+* Automated.Arca.Extensions.Specialized - Specialized extensions for the specialized attributes.
 * Automated.Arca.Implementations.ForMicrosoft - Implementations for Microsoft's dependency injection.
 * Automated.Arca.Libraries - Libraries for other packages.
 * Automated.Arca.Manager - The ARCA manager.
 Use during the startup of an application.